 Getting Started with E2P Simulator

 Welcome to E2P Simulator!
-This guide will help you understand what it does, why it is needed, and how to use it.
+This guide will help you understand what it does,

 What is E2P Simulator?